67P/hyperchannel/README.md

 Hyperchannel is not yet ready for public use, but contributions are very welcome.
 If you know JavaScript, and ideally even have experience with Ember.js, it is easy to hack on any feature imaginable.
-Check the help-wanted tag in the issue to find things you could start implementing right away.
+Check the help-wanted tag in the [GitHub issues](https://github.com/67P/hyperchannel/issues) to find things you could start implementing right away.

 ## Prerequisites